-Not too long ago I heard a terrifying tale about a young woman who had a heart attack.
-The 40-year-old woman arrived at the emergency room of her local hospital displaying a multitude of symptoms, which made it clear a heart attack was in progress — at least to a nurse in the ER.
+Not too long ago, I heard a terrifying tale about a young woman who had a heart attack.
+The 40-year-old woman arrived at the emergency room of her local hospital displaying many symptoms of a heart attack in progress – at least it seemed that way to the ER nurse.

-After hooking the woman up to medications to help deal with the attack, the nurse alerted other doctors to the case and then went home at the end of her shift figuring all was well.
-When the nurse returned to work the next day, she was shocked to discover that doctors in the ER had stopped the medications, told the woman she was simply having a panic attack, and sent her home.
-The woman suffered major damage to her heart.
+After hooking the woman up to medications to help deal with the attack, the nurse alerted other doctors to the case and then went home at the end of her shift, figuring all was well.
+When the nurse returned to work the next day, she was shocked to discover that doctors in the ER had stopped the medications, told the woman she was simply having a panic attack and sent her home.
+The woman suffered significant damage to her heart.

 Unfortunately, many doctors don’t suspect a heart attack when they see a young woman with chest pain.
 And, while it’s true that heart attacks are more common among young men than young women, women are not exempt.
 Figures from the National Center for Health Statistics show that in 1998, approximately 11,000 women under the age of 45 were hospitalized for heart attacks.